qirolab/nuxt-sanctum-authentication-demo/README.md

 - Open the Laravel app in your browser (default: `http://localhost:8000`).
 - Open the Nuxt app in your browser (default: `http://localhost:3000`).
 - Try logging in using the credentials you've set up in your Laravel app.
-- Make sure to replace the repository URL with the actual one.

 ## Support